kairos-io/kairos/docs/content/en/docs/Reference/configuration.md

       hostname: "node-{{ trunc 4 .MachineID }}"
 ```

+This will set the hostname for each machine based on the first 4 characters of the machine ID.
+For example, if the machine ID for a particular machine is `abcdef123456`, the hostname for that machine will be set to `node-abcd`.

 ### K3s settings

-The `k3s` and the `k3s-agent` block are used to customize the environment and argument settings of K3s, consider:
+The `k3s` and `k3s-agent` blocks in the Kairos configuration file allow you to customize the environment and argument settings for K3s.

+Here's an example of how to use these blocks in your Kairos configuration:

 {{< tabpane text=true right=true  >}}
 {{% tab header="server" %}}